This site uses cookies to improve your experience. They are safe and secure and never contain sensitive information. For more information click here.

 Case Management is available to schools that have an individual Service child or a very small number of Service children with a specific need related to the impact of their Armed Forces lifestyle.
 Case Management is a short-term intervention, managed by the SSCE Cymru team, working with schools and local authorities (LA) to identify support that could be accessed to overcome the challenges that the individual child or small groups of Service children may be facing.

-Someone who has parent(s) – or person(s) with exercising parental responsibility – who is/are Service personnel:
+A ‘Service child’ has parent(s) or person(s) exercising parental responsibility who is/are Service personnel serving:

-Please contact the SSCE Cymru team if you have a Service child(ren) who falls outside of this definition.
+Please contact the SSCE Cymru team if you have a Service child(ren) who fall(s) outside of this definition.

 Why Case Management?

 The Armed Forces lifestyle can have an academic, social and emotional impact on Service children.
 These experiences include (but are not limited to) mobility, separation, parental deployment and parental transition.
 Issues may subsequently arise that require support outside of the capacity of the school and/or local authority.
+Please see some Case Management examples below.

 How does Case Management work?